 The Not-So-Obvious Thing That Makes a 3/4 Bath Different from a 1/2 Bath

-If you’ve spent any time searching through home listings, you’ve likely seen terms like “three-quarter bath” pop up from time to time.
+If you’re house-hunting on listing websites, you’ve likely seen terms like “three-quarter bath” pop up from time to time.
 And if you’re anything like me, you scratched your head wondering what on earth that means.
-Lucky for you, I did the research so you don’t have to.
+While you might understand the difference between a full bath and a half bath, it’s possible you’ve never heard of a three-quarter bath before.
+So, what is a three-quarter bath, or a 3/4 bath, as it’s sometimes written out?
+Luckily for you, I did the research so you don’t have to.

 As it turns out, bathroom types are determined based on which of four key bathroom appliances are included: a toilet, a sink, a bathtub, and a shower.
 Here’s a look at four common types of bathrooms, what they look like, and how to tell the difference among them.